m1tk/TOTPY/README.md

 # TOTPLY

-A toy authentication interface with TOTP MFA authentication implementation
+A toy authentication interface with TOTP MFA implementation

 # Running